-The Certificate in Sustainable Agriculture will prepare future farmers for both the business and science behind running a small profitable farm in Northern New England.
+This program prepares future farmers for the business and science behind running a small profitable farm in Northern New England.
 This program focuses on sustainable alternatives to industrialized farming and how to be successful in the marketplace without competing with industrialized and specialized large-scale operations.
-Students will learn the skills necessary to market their product.
-As advocates for the production of healthy, environmentally friendly food in their community, students will understand the holistic role of the agro-ecosystem and how to balance the economic, environmental and social needs of the farmer and community.
-Students will specialize through guided pathways based on their agricultural preference, such as greenhouse and high tunnel farming, open field farming, fruit, tree, vineyard, etc.
+Students learn the skills necessary to market their product.
+As advocates for the production of environmentally friendly food in their community, students understand the holistic role of the agroecosystem and how to balance the economic, environmental and social needs of the farmer and community.
+This program is financial aid-eligible.

 |ACCT 101C||Accounting I||3||0||3|

 |AGRI 112C||Practical Applications for Sustainable Agriculture I (8 weeks)||1||3||2|